 SECTION 4 – QUORUM

-Thirty percent (30%) of Associate Members in good standing shall constitute a quorum at any meeting.
-The act of the majority of the Associate Members in good standing present at any meeting at which a quorum is present and voting shall be considered the act of the Membership.
+Thirty percent (30%) of Patient Advocacy Groups in good standing shall constitute a quorum at any meeting.
+The act of the majority of the Patient Advocacy Groups in good standing present at any meeting at which a quorum is present and voting shall be considered the act of the Membership.

 SECTION 5 – ACTION WITHOUT MEETING

-Any action required or permitted to be taken at any meeting of the Associate Members may be taken without a meeting if a consent form with the text of the resolution or matter is sent to and signed by all of the Associate Members.
-Such consent in writing shall have the same force and effect as a vote of the Associate Members at a meeting and may be described as such in any document executed by the Coalition.
+Any action required or permitted to be taken at any meeting of the Patient Advocacy Groups may be taken without a meeting if a consent form with the text of the resolution or matter is sent to and signed by all of the Patient Advocacy Groups .
+Such consent in writing shall have the same force and effect as a vote of the Patient Advocacy Groups at a meeting and may be described as such in any document executed by the Coalition.

 SECTION 6 – EXECUTIVE SESSION

-During any meeting of the Members, the President may call an executive session that includes Associate Members only.
+During any meeting of the Members, the President may call an executive session that includes Patient Advocacy Groups only.

 ARTICLE VIII